-(f) Short-Term Disability
+(f) Sick Leave

-The Employer shall provide a permanent full-time employee with a base of sixteen (16) paid sick days each calendar year.
+The Employer shall provide a permanent full-time employee with a base of eighteen (18) paid sick days each calendar year.
 Such days shall have no cash value.
-It is understood that sick days may be used to provide care for a dependant.
+It is understood that sick days may be used to provide care for a dependent.
 Full-time employees on probation shall have a base of one (1) sick day and shall accrue one (1) sick day per month during probation.
 After completing probation, the remaining allotment of sick days for the calendar year shall be available.

-The sixteen (16) days shall be pro-rated for part-time employees according to the following formula:
+The eighteen (18) days shall be pro-rated for part-time employees according to the following formula:

-In the first calendar year of employment, part-time employees will receive a base allotment of one sick day and they shall also accrue a half-day for each month of employment.
+In the first calendar year of employment, part-time employees will receive a base allotment of one sick day and they shall also accrue three-quarters of a day for each month of employment.

-In the second and subsequent years of employment, part-time employees will receive a base allotment of sick days according to the formula of sixteen (16) times the ratio of their hours worked over 1820 rounded to the nearest half-day.
+In the second and subsequent years of employment, part-time employees will receive a base allotment of sick days according to the formula of eighteen (18) times the ratio of their hours worked over 1820 rounded to the nearest half-day.
 The base allotment will be used as the starting point for the determination of "wellbeing" days and carry forward entitlements for part-time employees.

-Seven (7) of the sixteen (16) sick days allotment to employees will be designated as "wellbeing" days.
-Employees may carry forward a maximum of six (6) unused sick days and four (4) unused wellbeing days to the following year, up to a maximum of twenty-six (26) days.
+Nine (9) of the eighteen (18) sick days allotment to employees will be designated as "wellbeing" days.
+Employees may carry forward a maximum of ten (10) unused sick days and six (6) unused wellbeing days to the following year, up to a maximum of sixty-nine (69) days.
 The scheduling of wellbeing days is subject to the approval of the employee's supervisor.